 By the second song, people are encountering God like never before, being set free and tears are flowing at the awesomeness of Almighty God!

 The weekend after I’m at church, same song set, same band and… nothing, diddly squat, zilch.
 Instead of taking off, the choruses crash to the ground with a heavy thud.
 What’s the difference?

 Can you imagine if we could take the life-changing conference experience and transfer it to our Sunday morning services?

-Growing expectation (faith) in your church is vital to it’s growth and success.
+Growing expectation (faith) in your church is vital to its growth and success.

-You increase expectation doing what people don’t expect.
+You increase expectation by doing what people don’t expect.
 Creativity means to be consistently inconsistent, predictably unpredictable, comfortably uncomfortable and breaking the rules.

-They try to create these 4 different elements into your service:
+Try to create these 4 different elements into your service:

 God is very, very creative and you’re made in his image.
 I believe that your church should be a hothouse of creativity!

 Don’t replicate cheap imitations of the world’s creativity, instead tap into your Creator’s creativity.